Nokia: NGP Capital

 NGP Capital (formerly Nokia Growth Partners) is a global venture capital firm, focusing on investments in the growth stage "Internet of things" (IoT) and mobile technology companies.
 NGP holds investments throughout the U.S., Europe, China and India.
 Their portfolio consists of companies in mobile technology including the sectors Connected Enterprise, Digital Health, Consumer IoT, and Connected Car.
 Following a $350 million funding for IoT companies in 2016, NGP manages $1 billion worth of assets.

 Nokia had previously promoted innovation through venture sponsorships dating back to 1998 with Nokia Venture Partners, which was renamed BlueRun Ventures and spun off in 2005.
+The China arm of BlueRun Ventures became independent in 2010 and would be rebranded to Lanchi Ventures.
 Nokia Growth Partners (NGP) was founded in 2005 as a growth stage venture fund as a continuation of the early successes of Nokia Venture Partners.
 In 2017, the company was renamed to NGP Capital.

 NGP's largest exits include GanJi, UCWeb, Whistle, Rocket Fuel, Swype, Summit Microelectronics and Netmagic.